angelo-domingo118/d-agriventory/README.md

 ## About D'Agriventory

-D'Agriventory is a comprehensive inventory management system designed specifically for the **Department of Agriculture Cordillera (DA-CAR)**.
-The application streamlines the tracking of agricultural inventory, procurement, asset management, and reporting processes in compliance with Philippine government standards and Cordillera Administrative Region requirements.
+D'Agriventory is a comprehensive inventory management system designed specifically for the **Department of Agriculture - Cordillera Administrative Region (DA-CAR) Regional Office** based in Baguio City.
+The application streamlines the tracking of agricultural inventory, procurement, asset management, and reporting processes for the DA-CAR Regional Office, in compliance with Philippine government standards.

-This system addresses the unique challenges of agricultural inventory management in the mountainous terrain of the Cordillera region, supporting the department's mission to enhance agricultural productivity and food security across Abra, Apayao, Benguet, Ifugao, Kalinga, and Mountain Province.
+This system helps manage the inventory and assets for the regional office, which serves the entire Cordillera Administrative Region.

 ## Features

 ### Core Modules

-- **👥 User & Role Management** - Manage users with various roles (admin, division inventory managers, employees)
+- **👥 User & Role Management** - Manage users with various roles (admin, division inventory managers)
 - **🏢 Organization Management** - Track divisions, suppliers, positions, and organizational hierarchy
 - **📝 Procurement System** - Manage contracts, suppliers, and items procurement workflows
 - **📦 Inventory Cataloging** - Organize items by primary and secondary categories with detailed specifications